Why I’ve done away with Star Ratings for Reviews on my blog

 Star ratings are very subjective: for instance, I don’t think a 3 is bad but a lot of people do.
 I am careful to write my reviews in a way to highlight the aspects I like and don’t like, and if a book wasn’t for me I say who I think would enjoy it.
 I’ve decided to not list star ratings on my blog reviews anymore because I don’t feel it’s aligned with my approach to reviewing in general.
 I am instead listing who I would recommend read the book, and am leaving the stars for the necessary evil of Amazon/Goodreads/B&N reviews.

 Since making the change, I have actually found that the number of “mixed message” comments on my reviews have drastically decreased and actually have been less critical in my reading.
 My habits over time developed into rarely giving 5-star ratings for some reason, resulting in books that I absolutely love and consider to be favorites getting 4-star ratings.
 (Why am I like this?)
 Now I am still a critical reader but my own ratings seem to reflect my own reading enjoyment and review content.
-My style hasn’t changed at all but find I am less stingy with the 5-stars on Goodreads.
+My style hasn’t changed at all but I find that I’m less stingy with the 5-stars on Goodreads.

 What are your thoughts?